hmans/hmans_me/site/posts/2017-03-07-spacerage.html.md

 ---
 title: SPACERAGE!
+blurb: in which I write about a dumb little HTML5 space game I've built to catch up with the world of HTML5 game development.
 ---

 The last couple of weeks I've been working on [SPACERAGE], a dumb little 2D space shooter powered by HTML5.
 It's not a serious attempt at making a game, but rather an excuse to brush up on frontend development and get up to speed with Canvas/WebGL/web audio.
 The source is [available on GitHub](https://github.com/hmans/spacerage).
 Please don't mock me.